INEQMX-ENCO/INEQMX-ENCO-2022/README.md

 ### Data

-To download the raw data separately: `make download_data` To transform raw data into an interim format: `make transform_data` You can clean up the intermediate and processed files by running: `make clean_data`
+To download the raw data separately: `make download_data` To transform raw data into an interim format: `make clean_data` You can clean up the intermediate and processed files by running: `make clean_inter_data`

 This will remove all files in the data/interim/ and data/processed/ directories.